Charles Fracé: Wildlife painter

 At the urging of his wife Elke, Fracé took a sabbatical from commercial illustrating in 1972 and began painting for his own enjoyment.
 He proceeded to paint from memory an American eagle he had observed at Walking Dunes on the coast of Long Island.
 Unsure that the painting represented how he really felt about wildlife he put the painting into storage in a closet.
 His wife took the painting to a gallery in Mattituck, New York, seeking a professional opinion and with the urging of the gallery owners left it with them for display.
 It sold in two hours.

 In 1973, he left the world of commercial illustration and concentrated on producing wildlife oil paintings.
 Also that year he started a business relationship with Frame House, a publisher of wildlife prints.
 His first two limited edition print releases, African Lion and Tiger, sold out shortly after release.
 In 1974, he relocated Nashville, Tennessee, and embarked on a five-week trip to Africa, where he refined his skill in painting big cats, which became one of the hallmarks of his work.
 Early in his career, Frace adopted a principle called "the Three A's, in which he demands of himself that his paintings be Artistic, Alive, and Accurate".

-During the next 20 years over 100 of Fracé's paintings were issued as limited edition prints, making him one of the most successful wildlife artists of all time.
+Over the next two decades, over 100 of Fracé's paintings were issued as limited edition prints, making him one of the most successful wildlife artists of all time.
 By the early 1980s, Fracé was described as "America's premier wildlife artist".
 A 1981 article described his "stature as a painter of the world's most beautiful animals is virtually unrivaled", and noted that "Fracé never paints an animal he has not seen for himself or touched with his own hand".
 He was commissioned to paint the official portrait of 9Lives mascot Morris the Cat in 1976, and by the National Retriever Club to paint their 1983 stamp print.